LMU Munich

 In 1800, the university was moved from Ingolstadt to Landshut by King Maximilian I Joseph of Bavaria when the city was threatened by the French, before being transferred to its present-day location in Munich in 1826 by King Ludwig I of Bavaria.
 In 1802, the university was officially named Ludwig-Maximilians-Universität by King Maximilian I of Bavaria in honor of himself and Ludwig IX.

-LMU is currently the second-largest university in Germany in terms of student population; in the 2024/25 winter semester, the university had a total of 54,616 matriculated students.
-Of these, 10,642 were freshmen, while international students totaled 11,415 or approximately 21% of the student population.
-As for the operating budget, the university records in 2023 a total of 802.8 million euros in funding without the university hospital; with the university hospital, the university has a total funding amounting to approximately 2.23 billion euros.
+LMU is currently the second-largest (and largest on-site) university in Germany in terms of student population.
+In the 2025/26 winter semester, the university had a total of 52,658 matriculated students.
+Of these, 7,451 were freshmen, while international students totaled 11,658 or approximately 22% of the student population.
+The university is organised in 18 faculties, with faculties in theology, law, business administration, economics, medicine, history and the arts, philosophy, psychology, languages and literatures, social sciences, mathematics, informatics, statistics, physics, chemistry, biology, geosciences.
+As for the operating budget, the university recorded in 2024 a total of 879.0 million euros in funding without the university hospital; with the university hospital, the total university funding for that year amounted to approximately 2.25 billion euros.

-As of 2023, the University of Munich is associated with 44 Nobel laureates.
-Among these were Wilhelm Röntgen, Max Planck, Werner Heisenberg, Otto Hahn and Thomas Mann.
-Notable alumni, faculty and researchers include Pope Benedict XVI, Rudolf Peierls, Josef Mengele, Richard Strauss, Walter Benjamin, Joseph Campbell, Muhammad Iqbal, Marie Stopes, Wolfgang Pauli, Bertolt Brecht, Max Horkheimer, Karl Loewenstein, Carl Schmitt, Gustav Radbruch, Ernst Cassirer, Ernst Bloch and Konrad Adenauer.
+As of 2023, LMU Munich is associated with 50 Nobel laureates.
+Notable alumni, faculty and researchers include Pope Benedict XVI, Rudolf Peierls, Josef Mengele, Richard Strauss, Walter Benjamin, Joseph Campbell, Muhammad Iqbal, Marie Stopes, Wolfgang Pauli, Bertolt Brecht, Max Horkheimer, Karl Loewenstein, Carl Schmitt, Gustav Radbruch, Ernst Cassirer, Ernst Bloch, Hermann Göring, and Konrad Adenauer.
 LMU has recently been conferred the title of "University of Excellence" under the German Universities Excellence Initiative, and is a member of U15 as well as the LERU.